 The main purpose of the lungs and heart are to provide oxygenated blood to the body.
-Oxygen is required by all tissues for cellular respiration and therefore essential for energy production under efficient conditions.
+Oxygen is required by all tissues for cellular respiration and is therefore essential for energy production under efficient conditions.

 This course contains the following contents:

-Study with high quality video lectures, topic reviews to summarize the topics and quiz questions!
-Furthermore Prof. Brown with provide you with valuable clinical pearls and medical mnemonics.
+Study with high quality video lectures, topic reviews to summarize the topics, and quiz questions!
+Furthermore, Prof. Brown with provide you with valuable clinical pearls and medical mnemonics.